danielsaidi/Sheeeeeeeeet/README.md

 ## <a name="about"></a>About Sheeeeeeeeet

-Sheeeeeeeeet helps you create customizable and stylable action sheets.
+Sheeeeeeeeet helps you create customizable and stylable menus, context menus and action sheets.
 It comes with many built-in item types and can be extended with custom ones.

 <p align="center">
     <img src ="Resources/Demo.gif" />